International-Data-Spaces-Association/IDS-testbed/Testbed/Aitor_DAPS.md

 > 'aud' => 'idsc:IDS_CONNECTORS_ALL'

 #### Run the script:
-In terminal, go to the 'scripts' directory and run the script:
+In the terminal, go to the 'scripts' directory and run the script:
 > ruby create_test_token.rb